mehtavishwa30/sway/docs/book/src/sway-program-types/libraries.md

     owner_of,
     approve,
 };

+// 'mint', 'transfer', 'owner_of', and 'approve'
+are now available throughout this file
 ```
 Once imported, you can use the following basic functionality of the library in your smart contract:
 - Minting tokens